AshridgeTechnologies/elemento/stories/Cloudflare Datastore.md

 Technical
 ---------

-- Implement on D1
+- ✅ Implement on D1
-- Use a JSON data column
+- ✅ Use a JSON data column
-- Check and create tables and columns when start
+- ✅ Check and create tables and columns when start
+- Bring env through to generated app
+- Generate constructor to dereference env with name
+- Project config can have database bindings